intelligence38000/android-docs/src/pages/navigation/overview/user-location.md

 <div className="grid grid--gut36 my24">
   <div className="col col--8-mm col--12">
 }}
-There is a different icon used to indicate the user's location in the NavigationView while the user is progressing through the route.
-By default, the user location icon that is displayed when the NavigationView is launched is a white circle containing a blue arrow.
+There is a different icon used to indicate the user's location while the user is progressing through the route.
+By default, the user location icon during navigation is a white circle containing a blue arrow.

 You can read more about custom styling options for the user location GPS icon in the [Maps SDK documentation](/android/maps/overview/location-component/#rendermode).